hugsy/proxenet/docs/index.md

 ![burp-proxenet](img/fun.png)

-*Note*: this troll is naturally totally unbiaised of course.
+*Note*: This troll is naturally totally unbiaised of course.

 ## Contributing